 NORTHSIDE FAMILY PHARMACY

 YOUR PATRONAGE OF THESE COMMERCIAL SPONSORS AND LOGO SPONSORS IS GREATLY APPRECIATED.
 THEY ALLOW THE DRU NETTLES SHOW TO CONTINUE TO PROSPER.

-We also look forward to the show’s continuing positive working relationship with The Livingston Parish News.
-Editor Mike Dowty and sportswriter Sam Muffoletto will make appearances on the show, to possibly be joined by other Livingston Parish News sportswriters.
+We also are grateful for the show’s continuing positive working relationship with The Livingston Parish News.
+McHugh David and Sam Muffoletto will make appearances on the show, to possibly be joined by other Livingston Parish News sportswriters.
 Every Thursday, The Livingston Parish News has an article about the guests of that Thursday night’s The Dru Nettles Show in its sports section.

 The Livingston Parish News is owned and published by Jeff David.
 Jeff and Nancy David were the owners of Bayou, 1210AM, which included a daily afternoon drive sports talk show hosted by Fine, SportsTalk, from 1993—1998.

 Born and raised in Denham Springs, Dru Nettles was a standout 2 sport athlete—Football and Baseball—with the Jackets.
 As a 3 year lettermen with Denham Springs HS Football (1986-1988), Nettles played under LHSAA Hall of Fame coach Butch Wax.
 During Nettles’ 3 seasons lettering for the Jackets, Denham Springs HS went 21-12, winning a district championship in 1987.
 The Jackets also won their opening playoff game that year defeating Carencro 23-9.